simon-norman/ui-forty-winks/README.md

 All Heroku deployments can be found in the Cookie Dough team site here: https://dashboard.heroku.com/teams/cookie-dough/apps.

+We have two key branches, staging and master.
+We create branches for each feature from staging, and then merge to staging from each feature branch after each passing unit test.
+Once we have enough functionality for a release (e.g. a new feature as been added), we will push it to master via a pull request.

+All merges and commits trigger a Codeship CI, which will also run the Cypress tests.
+Heroku will not deploy to production until the push to master passes CI.

 Merging / committing to staging will trigger a build to the Heroku test environment.

 Merging / committing to master will trigger a build to the Heroku production environment.

-All merges and commits trigger a Codeship CI, which will also run the Cypress tests.
-Heroku will not deploy to production until these tests pass.

 ## User stories / tickets / backlog